When Was the Last No-Hitter For Every MLB Team?

 The Cleveland Indians‘ last no-hitter came all the way back in 1981.
 Len Barker was on the hill that day early in the season and dominated the Toronto Blue Jays in a 3-0 win.
 Barker pitched a perfect game, the 10th in MLB history, and just 19 of his pitches that day weren’t strikes.

-The Detroit Tigers have seven no-hitters in franchise history and two of those belong to Justin Verlander.
+The Detroit Tigers have nine no-hitters in franchise history, and two of those belong to Justin Verlander.
 The perennial Cy Young candidate threw the second of his three career no-nos on May 7, 2011, in a 9-0 win over the Blue Jays.
+The most recent individual effort belongs to righthander Spencer Turnbull, who threw the fifth no-no of the 2021 season on May 18 in a 5-0 win over the Seattle Mariners.
+But just over two years later, three pitchers combined to limit the Toronto Blue Jays to a zero in the hit column.

 Kansas City Royals: August 26, 1991-Bret Saberhagen